-General information Site Reference / name Site 18 - Land at the Croft Site Address (or brief description of broad location) Land adjacent to the Croft, Croft Lane, Staverton Current use Former Garden to the Croft (now in private ownership).
+General information Site Reference / name Site 18 - L Site 18 - Land at the Croft Site Address (or brief description of broad location) Land adja Land adjacent to the Croft, Croft Lane, Staverton Current use Former Ga Former Garden to the Croft (now in private ownership).
 Private garden.
-Proposed use (in Neighbourhood Plan) Housing Gross area (Ha) Total area of the site in hectares 0.08 SHLAA site reference (if applicable) N/A Method of site identification (e.g. proposed by NP group/ SHLAA/Call for Sites etc) Committee Identification and Call for Sites

-Context Is the site: Greenfield Brownfield Greenfield: land (farmland, or open space) that Mixture Unknown has not previously been developed Brownfield: Previously developed land which is or was occupied by a permanent structure, including the curtilage of the developed land and any associated infrastructure.
-Site planning history Have there been any previous applications for DA/2015/0917 Demolition of garage and outbuilding and development on this land?
-What was the construction of dwelling and garage.
-Refused 23rd December 2015.
-Appeal dismissed 11th October 2016. outcome?
-Does the site have an extant planning permission?
+Proposed use (in Neighbourhood Plan) Housing Housing Gross area (Ha) Total area of the site in hectares 0.08 0.08 SHLAA site reference (if applicable) N/A Method of site identification (e.g. proposed by NP group/ SHLAA/Call for Sites etc) Committee Identification and Call for Sites Context Context Is the site: Greenfield: land (farmland, or open space) that has not previously been developed Greenfield Brownfield Mixture Unknown Unknown Brownfield: Previously developed land or was occupied by a permanent struc- including the curtilage of the develope and any associated infrastructure.
+V Site planning history Have there been any previous applicated development on this land?
+What was outcome?
+Does the site have an extamplanning permission? the nt DA/2015/0917 Demolition of garage and outbuilding and construction of dwelling and garage.
+Refused 23 rd December 2015.
+Appeal dismissed 11 th October 2016.
 DA/2017/0240 Listed Building Consent for demolition of part of shed and garage.
 Appeal dismissed Sept 2016.
 DA/2015/1148 Listed Building Consent for demolition of garage and outbuilding and removal of part of wall.
-Land At The Croft, Croft Lane, Staverton, Northamptonshire.
-Appeal dismissed July 2016.
+Land At T Croft, Croft Lane, Staverton, Northamptonshire.
+Appeal dismissed July 2016. all.
+Land At The 3.
+Suitability Site characteristics Is the site: - Within the existing built up area - Adjacent to and connected with the existing built up area - Outside the existing built up area Unknown

-Site characteristics Is the site: - Within the existing built up area Within Adjacent Outside Unknown Adjacent to and connected with the existing built up area Outside the existing built up area ✓ Does the site have suitable access or could a suitable access be provided? (provide details of any constraints) Site does not currently have suitable access, as garden is accessed through a narrow unpaved laneway.
-The site is adjacent to a residential roadw where access could potentially be opened, this however would result in the potential loss of trees protected under a tree preservation orders. paved ntial roadway ed, this es of trees Is the site accessible?
-(Provide details of site's connectivity) located appro d down a series oximately 425m village bus stop. •
+Does the site have suitable access or could a suitable access be provided? (provide details of any constraints) Site does not currently have suitable access, as garden is accessed through a narrow unpaved laneway.
+The site is adjacent to a residential roadway where access could potentially be opened, this however would result in the potential loss of trees Is the site accessible?
+(Provide details of site's connectivity) Site is located down a series of residential laneways and is located approximately 425m to the A425, and less than 500m to the village bus stop.